 Now that you hopefully have an idea of what type of medical services and treatments you want cover for, you may want to dive right in and start comparing policies.
 However, there are still some final points to consider.

 - Think about your requirements.
 This may seem obvious, but tailoring your search around your budget and lifestyle is a good starting point for comparing.
-For example, if you are young and not wanting to spend much basic cover would be preferable.
+For example, if you are young and not wanting to spend much, basic cover might be preferable.

 - Shop around.
-You can compare you options in many ways by visiting a health funds retail outlet, speaking with them on the phone or by searching online.
+You can compare your options in many ways by visiting a health fund retail outlet, speaking with one on the phone or searching online.
 Our health insurance engine also allows you to do detailed side-by-side comparisons of policies.

 - Include all the costs.
 Remember to include not only the premium cost of the policy but also excess, co-payments and deductibles.
 Going just by premium price could send you over budget if you did not factor in additional fees when signing up.